ADGEfficiency/programming-resources/data-engineering/databases.md

 ---

+Fact + dimension tables

+- one a fact table that says what the forecasts are
+- two a dimension table that has all the forecasts

+---

 https://www.reddit.com/r/dataengineering/comments/tqud76/database_design_best_practices_for_data_warehouses/

  If the system supports transactions, I normalize it.
 If it's for analysis, I get as close to "One Big Table" (obt) as makes sense so analyst don't have to even worry about joins.